 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED & COVERAGE VALUE

-Webber Wentzel have 10 partial scholarships to award to South African Law students, to the value of R50 000 each.
+Webber Wentzel has 10 partial scholarships to award to South African Law students, to the value of R50 000 each.

 The scholarship will cover the following expense: tuition fees, prescribed textbooks and accommodation.

 Students who excel in their studies may be given the opportunity to be employed by Webber Wentzel as candidate attorneys, on completion of their studies.